 We mentioned prepping dishes in the previous subheading, which is where cut resistant gloves come in.
 These are an absolute senior care must, especially since cooking and hanging in the kitchen is such a huge part of everyday life.
 Cut resistant gloves not only ensure safety, but are also comfortable to wear.

-These products are just guides for those worried about the safety of their loved ones.
+These products just scratch the surface of the many items and adjustments that a senior might need to ensure their safety at home.
 There are definitely seniors out there who still want to remain relatively independent, and that's also possible with the right devices.
 Aside from the devices mentioned above, it's important to double-check and see whether your home's layout is prepped for senior safety.

 When it comes to optimizing any space for senior care, you'll want to look at lighting first.
 It's no secret that our eyes fail us as we age, so you'll need to make sure that all corners of your home are well-lit.
 As mentioned above, night lights are key safety devices that can also be put in your home.